katalon-studio/katalon-testops/README.md

 With Katalon TestOps, you can:

-* Leverage automation testing by transforming and visualizing test data.
-* Analyze test results.
 * Maximize testing capacity with remote execution.
+* Analyze and visualize test data in advanced reports and analytics.
 * Seamlessly integrate with tools, such as Katalon Studio, Katalon TestCloud, and Jira.

 ## Documentation